 Dr. Yong Yan

 Yong received his Ph.D. at Tulane University in inorganic chemistry under Prof. James Donahue.
-His background is about coordination chemistry, X-ray crystallography and spectroscopy.
+His background is centering on coordination chemistry, electro- and photochemistry and spectroscopy.
 His current research interest is on the investigation of active intermediates for electrocatalytic CO2 reductions.
 He also tries to explore new organic or organometallic compounds as photoelectrocatalysts for CO2 conversion.

 Beth grew up in Iowa.
 She completed her undergraduate research in particulate air pollution in the lab of Kathleen Purvis-Roberts at Scripps College.
 After graduation, Beth volunteered in Baltimore through Americorps and then worked in development for a nonprofit.
 She currently works on the electrocatalytic reduction of CO2 to useful chemicals.